AIM3-RUC/Youmakeup_Baseline/image_ordering/README.md

-- Download  1,680 train videos and 280 validation videos under the guidance of   [YouMakeup/data](https://github.com/AIM3-RUC/YouMakeup/tree/master/dataYouMakeup_dataset/data/ ) and place them at   ```/YouMakeup/data/train/videos/``` and  ```/YouMakeup/data/valid/videos/```  respectively
+- Download  1,680 train videos and 280 validation videos under the guidance of   [YouMakeup/data](https://github.com/AIM3-RUC/YouMakeup/tree/master/data) and place them at   ```/YouMakeup/data/train/videos/``` and  ```/YouMakeup/data/valid/videos/```  respectively

 ## Data pre-processing

-To train/evaluate two baseline models, first extract images from obtained videos.
+To train/evaluate two baseline models, firstly extract images from obtained videos.
 For each video, we extract 10 frames at the end of each video clip aligned with a  makeup step caption.
+Run the following code to extract images:

 ```
 python data_preprocess.py